 the University will satisfy its collective bargaining obligation before changing a matter that is a mandatory subject.
 The University will notify the Executive Director of the Union, with a copy to the Chief Union Steward, of the proposed changes and the Union may request discussions about and/or negotiations on the impact of these changes on employee’s working conditions.
 In the event the Union does not request discussions and/or negotiations within fourteen (14) calendar days, the University may implement the changes without further discussions and/or negotiations; provided that the Union may request an extension of the timeline in this section which will not be unreasonably denied.
 There may be emergency or mandated conditions that are outside of the University’s control requiring immediate implementation, in which case the University will notify the Union as soon as possible.

 The parties will agree to the location and time for the discussions and/or negotiations.
 When possible, the parties will meet within twenty-one (21) calendar days of the date of the Union’s request for discussions or negotiations.
 Prior to meeting, the parties will agree upon an agenda which will include an identification of the issues and/or impacts the Union is requesting to discuss and/or negotiate.
 Each party is responsible for choosing its own representatives for these activities.
+The University will release the Union designated representatives to attend and participate in the pre-meeting and meeting(s) as time worked provided that the pre-meetings will be no longer than one (1) hour in duration.
+No overtime will be paid by the University.

 Headings.
 Headings and subheadings in this Agreement are included for ease of reference only.
 They do not provide full notice of the terms of any portion of this Agreement.